Diving among sea lions in the Sea of Cortez – Mexico

 Features

+You will stay in the lively village of La Paz.
+An ideal location, because from here you can quickly get to the best dive sites.
 This trip is ideal for divers looking for freedom, nature and adventure.
-You will dive in small groups, with personal guidance, and set your own pace.
+You dive in small groups, with personal guidance, and set your own pace.

 The best time to dive in La Paz is from September to November.
-During these months, the water is warm (27-30 °C), visibility is excellent (up to 30 meters) and the sea is usually calm.
+During these months, the water is warm and visibility is excellent (up to 30 meters).
 This is also the season when marine life is at its most spectacular: you can dive with playful sea lions, snorkel with whale sharks and in November is the sardine run.

 Average Temperatures